← Back to blog

 It earns its spot as the cozy-dread hidden gem.
 The way it marries a soothing fishing loop to genuine unease is unlike anything else, and the atmosphere lingers long after you put it down.
 For players who want something moody, original, and a little unsettling, Dredge is an underrated standout.

-How to find indie gems before everyone else
+How do you find underrated indie games before everyone else?

 It is worth sharing the actual method for finding these, because the skill is learnable.
 The single best signal is community recommendation in niche spaces, the genre-specific forums and threads where dedicated players surface games that the front page missed.
 A game with passionate word-of-mouth in a focused community is almost always worth a look, because that passion is a quality signal money cannot buy.
 The flood of releases means the storefront algorithms surface the already-popular, so the gems live in the recommendations of people who play deeply rather than broadly.